 What this franchise is, and what it isn't.
 The Global Brand Visibility Indexes are not revenue rankings, market-cap rankings, or consumer-awareness surveys.
 They are visibility models measuring which brands AI engines surface in answers to buyer-intent prompts.
 They are directional, modeled, and reproducible against the same frozen prompt set and measurement window.

-Why AI Citation Share Matters
+Why AI Citation Share matters

 More than a third of consumers now begin product research with AI, not Google.
 The chatbox is the new shelf.
 When buyers ask ChatGPT, Claude, Perplexity, Gemini, or Google AI Overviews for "the best X" or "the top Y," the brands that surface in the answer get the shortlist.
 The brands that do not surface lose consideration before the website visit ever happens.
 Citation share is not a marketing metric.
 It is a pipeline metric.
+The KPI framework is in Citation Share Is the New KPI.

 The Global Brand Visibility Indexes measure this directly.
 Each index scores a fixed roster of named brands across five engines using a frozen 60-prompt buyer-intent set, producing a directional ranking of which brands the machines actually surface.